alexk99/the_router/bras/pppoe_bras_howto_eng.md

 	new address is: 10.114.0.0 plus first 8 bits from an original address.
 	Where 8 is calculated as: 32 - 29 == 3 ^ 2 == 8, where 29 - is taken from the netmap command.

-According to that rule the same source ip address will always be tranlated to the same address from the defined address pool.
+According to that rule, the same source ip address will always be translated to the same address from the defined address pool.